jessebuckmann/sample_preparation_module/projects/CavendishTorsionBalance_by_Geert_and_Jillis/Specifications.md

 | Power Usage | We have to check (probably fairly low; small laser (1mW output) and a light sensor) |
 | input type | AC |

-The input voltage is put into a modulator to make the setup insensitive to outside light, however the real instruments in the experiment need only a much lower voltage.
+The input voltage goes into a modulator to make the setup filter outside light.
+It directly controls the LASER and sensor.
+These use a much lower voltage.
 As such the modulator includes a transformer to transform back down to ±5V and ±8V.
-We feel it should be possible to cut out this transformer and directly feed the modulator, but the lab technician says otherwise.
+We feel it should be possible to cut out this transformer and directly feed the modulator, but the lab technician says otherwise for now.

 # Size
 | direction | size (cm) |